Smoothness in the $l_p$ Minkowski problem for $p<1$: Introduction

-Concerning strict convexity Claim~(iii) here is optimal because Example~\ref{non-strictly-convex} shows that if $2-n<p<1$, then it is possible that $o$ belongs to the relative interior of an $(n-1)$-dimensional face of a solution $K$ of \eqref{Kdensityfunction} where $f$ is a positive continuous function.
-Therefore the only question left open is the smoothness of the solution if $2-n<p<1$.
+Concerning strict convexity, Assertion~(iii) here is optimal because Example~\ref{non-strictly-convex} shows that if $2-n<p<1$, then it is possible that $o$ belongs to the relative interior of an $(n-1)$-dimensional face of a solution $K$ of \eqref{Kdensityfunction} where $f$ is a positive continuous function.
+Therefore, the only question left open is the $C^1$ smoothness of the boundary of the solution if $2-n<p<1$.

 We note that if $p<1$ and $K$ is a solution of \eqref{MongeAmpere_Sn} with $f$ positive and $o\in\partial K$, then